 You observe that many deadlocks appear to be happening during specific times of the day.

 You need to monitor the SQL environment and capture the information about the processes that are causing the deadlocks.
+Captured information must be viewable as the queries are running.

-- A. A. Create a sys.dm_os_waiting_tasks query. - B. Create a sys.dm_exec_sessions query. - C. Create a PerformanceMonitor Data Collector Set. - D. Create a sys.dm_os_memory_objects query. - E. Create a sp_configure 'max server memory' query. - F. Create a SQL Profiler trace. - G. Create a sys.dm_os_wait_stats query. - H. Create an Extended Event.
+- A. A. Create a sys.dm_os_waiting_tasks query. - B. Create a sys.dm exec sessions query. - C. Create a PerformanceMonitor Data Collector Set. - D. Create a sys.dm os memory objects query. - E. Create a sp configure 'max server memory' query. - F. Create a SQL Profiler trace. - G. Create a sys.dm os wait stats query. - H. Create an Extended Event.